Rajaram240/Movie-Data-Analytics/README.md

 Column2: Movie name
 Column3: Year of release
 Column4: Rating of the movie
-Column5: Movie duration in seconds
+Column5: Movie duration in seconds.